 be placed on cash-only hold.

-must be received by the deadline.
-Contact the Business Office to find out how to
+by the deadline.
+Contact the Business Office to find out how to wire a payment.

 How do I pay my bill online through POUNCE?